Four killed, four badly injured in plane crash in Siberia

-June 19 (Reuters) - Four people were killed and four badly injuredon Saturday when a small planecrashed in Russia's Kemerovo region in southwestern Siberia, the local emergency medical service said.
+MOSCOW (Reuters) -Four people were killed and four badly injured on Saturday when a small plane crashed in Russia’s Kemerovo region in southwestern Siberia, the local emergency medical service said.

 TASS news agency earlier said at least seven people were killed when the twin-engine L-410 crashed near the Tanay aerodrome, which provides parachuting services.